-The moment you clicked on the correlation, a new dialogue box appears on the Minitab worksheet.
-In that box, select the column (variables)that contain data you want to analyze i.e. age of the car and total km driven.
+The moment you click on the correlation, a new dialogue box appears on the Minitab worksheet.
+In that box, select the column (variables)that contains data you want to analyze i.e. age of the car and total km driven.

-You can do this by clicking on the column names in the list on the left and then click the arrow button to move them to the list on right.
+You can do this by clicking on the column names in the list on the left and then clicking the arrow button to move them to the list on the right.

 After that you can see the method option in the dialogue box, there you need to select the type of correlation coefficient you want to calculate.

 The default option is Pearson’s correlation coefficient so keep that as it is.
 Below that click the display p-value box and at last click ‘ok’ after confirming that all the things you selected are accurate.

 Step-3: Click ‘OK’ to run the analysis > See the results in the Minitab window

 Click ok on the dialogue box to run the analysis and then results will appear in the Minitab output window.
 You can see the correlation coefficient value along with the p-value.
 (Check out – What is P-value)

 You can see the final result that, here also got the correlation coefficient value = 0.797 = 0.80.
 Hence By using Minitab, we got Pearson correlation coefficient = 0.8 for this example.